enthought/enable/docs/source/kiva/state.rst

 Kiva State
 ==========
 Kiva is a "stateful" drawing API.
-What this means is that the graphics context has a collection of state which affect the results of its drawing actions.
+What this means is that the graphics context has a collection of state which affects the results of its drawing actions.
 Furthermore, Kiva enables this state to be managed with a stack such that state can be "pushed" onto the stack before making some temporary changes and then "popped" off the stack to restore the state to a version which no longer